not-a-cowfr/zed-extension-template/snippets/README.md

 Theres an example snippet in the [premade file](./snippets.json)

 All you need to know is
-- You can name the file whatever you want, just update the [extension.toml](../extension.toml)
+- Name the file after the language you're making ti for, just update the [extension.toml](../extension.toml) aswell
+  - I actually dont know if this is required, but I haven't seen a snippets extension that doesn't do it so better safe than sorry

+<sub>(still should find out though)</sub>
 - To pass args into the snippet code just use `$<arg number>` or `${<arg number>:<fallback>}`